ssilverman/QNEthernet/README.md

 * Using listeners to watch for network changes,
 * Monitoring and sending raw Ethernet frames, and
 * Setting up an mDNS service.

+### Asynchronous use is not supported

+Asynchronous use of _QNEthernet_ is not currently supported.
+This includes ISR approaches and multi-threading approaches.
+There is a group of libraries that claims to use _QNEthernet_ and that claims to provide asynchronous support.
+Neither of these claims is true.

+First, the underlying lwIP stack must be configured and used a certain way in order to provide asynchronous support. _QNEthernet_ does not configure lwIP for this.
+Second, the _QNEthernet_ API, the layer on top of lwIP, isn't designed for asynchronous use.

 ## How to write data to connections